nigelhorne/Genealogy-ObituaryDailyTimes/README.md

 Creates a Genealogy::ObituaryDailyTimes object.

-Takes two optional arguments:
+Accepts the following optional arguments:

-	directory: that is the directory containing obituaries.sql
+- `directory` - The directory containing the file obituaries.sql
-	logger: an object to send log messages to
+- `logger` - An object to send log messages to

 ## search

+Supports two return modes:

+- `List context`

+    Returns an array of hash references.

+- `Scalar context`

+    Returns a single hash reference.

     my $obits = Genealogy::ObituaryDailyTimes->new();